 It registers as one of life’s most stressful events along with bereavement, the arrival of a baby, and moving house… You’ll know that you’re in the thick of an organisational challenge when you’re trawling through lists of venues and country houses to rent, dress fittings, vows, entertainment ideas and choices and more.

 Once you’ve decided on how you want to marry and ensured your wedding will be legal and above board, it’s time to get down to the fun bit – organising the big day itself!
 Here are a few ideas to chew over that will help you to focus on priorities and enjoy your wedding day.

 This is after all, a chance to celebrate with your your loved ones!

 Good news!
-To help you out, we have discovered this helpful wedding checklist on Woman Getting married.
+To help you out, we have created a ‘Complete Wedding Planning Checklist‘.
 This covers everything you need to cover from the moment you start planning your wedding, to the week before the big event.